 When interest rates decrease, the fair value of the investment properties will increase.
 On the contrary, when interest rates increase, the fair value of the investment properties will decrease.
 Movements resulting from the said revaluation process are treated as non-distributable fair value gains (see Note 13).
 For the period under review, the increase in interest rates has in fact led to a negative fair value movement for the MIA and VCP properties.
+Other variables also come into play, including inflation rates (applied using a rolling five year average), and conditional and risk premia which have been revised in the current year to reflect better current market conditions (Note 6).
+For the Parliament Building and the Open Air theatre, the combination of the movement in rates described above has resulted in a positive fair value movement.

-The Audit Committee and the Board have been holding continuous discussions around the estimates and judgements applied to the fair value mechanism and related inputs mainly due to the unprecedented and unexpected low level of interest rates feeding into the fair value model.
-The Board continues to be confident that the mechanism is the most appropriate method to derive fair valuation of the respective investment properties in the Statement of Financial Position.
-As explained in note 6, the Board elected to include a conditional premium to counter the current volatility in interest rates that is having a significant impact on the fair value movements.
+The Audit Committee and the Board continues to hold continuous discussions around the estimates and judgements applied to the fair value mechanism and related inputs mainly due to changes in interest rates and other variables feeding into the fair value model.
+The Board continues to be confident that the mechanism, applied by the Company, is the most appropriate method to derive fair valuation of the respective investment properties in the Statement of Financial Position.
+As explained in Note 6, the Board had elected to include a conditional premium to counter the current volatility in interest rates that is having a significant impact on the fair value movements.